davatorium/rofi/doc/rofi-manpage.markdown

  * **c**: Class

 *len*: maximum field length (0 for auto-size).
-If length negative and window *width* is negative field length is *width - len*.
+If length negative and window *width* is negative field length is *width - len*. if length is positive, the entry will be truncated or padded to fill that length.

 default: {w}  {c}   {t}